fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 However this presents a couple of challenges.

-Firstly, having the `height` HTML attribute once again puts us in the position where, for any image we want to be flexibly scaled and safely limited by `max-width`, we’ll need to explicitly add `height:auto;` in our CSS.
+Firstly, having the `height` HTML attribute once again means that for any image we want flexibly scaled and safely constrained by CSS `max-width`, we’ll also need to override that explicit height attribute value with CSS.

-Secondly, having the `width` attribute can be problematic when the image is one which we explicitly want to be full-container-width, for example the featured image in a blog post.
-The problem arises when the `width` attribute value provided is less than the containing element’s current width.
-If the only CSS you have on your image is `max-width:100%` then the image will adopt the value from its `width` attribute and consequently be narrower than its parent.
+Secondly, having the `width` attribute can be problematic when the image is one which we explicitly want to be full-container-width, such as the featured image in a blog post.
+The problem arises when the `width` attribute value is less than the containing element’s current width.
+If the only CSS you have on your image is `max-width:100%` then the image will adopt the value from its `width` attribute and consequently be narrower than its parent, ruining the effect.
 One approach might be to always use a sufficiently high `width` value but that feels a tad brittle; I’d rather employ a solution that is more explicit and decisive.

 To solve both of the above challenges, we can apply some additional CSS.